xankmoney/whitepaper/xank-white-paper_en.md

 Almost no coins use any economic indicators to assess the current growth of the economy.
 They hope to adjust the emission rate, to account for price deflation, through external community-based consensus, if needed.
 Xank uses the current global GDP value as an economic indicator inside the emission logic to reduce deflationary pressure in the future.

 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
-It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
+It is calculated without making deductions for the depreciation of fabricated assets or for the depletion and degradation of natural resources.
 Data are in current U.S. dollars.
-Dollar figures for GDP are converted from domestic currencies using single year official exchange rates.
+Dollar figures for GDP are converted from domestic currencies using single-year official exchange rates.
 World Bank national accounts data provide us with the current value at \$85 trillion USD.
-The global GDP shows economic growth/decline, which will, in turn, increase or decrease Xank economy.
+The global GDP shows economic growth/decline, which will, in turn, increase or decrease the Xank economy.
 Hence it is used as a primary factor in Xank emission.

 ### Xank Network Transactions